Akuli/python-tutorial/basics/classes.md

 That works.
 The attributes we defined in the initialize method are also available in the info method.
-We could also access them directly from `stackoverflow`, for example with `stackoverflow.url`.
+We could also access them directly from `github`, for example with `github.url`.

-But we still need to call `stackoverflow.initialize`.
+But we still need to call `github.initialize`.
 In Python, there's a "magic" method that runs when we create a new Website by calling the Website class.
 It's called `__init__` and it does nothing by default.
 If our `__init__` method takes other arguments than self we can call the